rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 It took me 2-3 months before I was "comfortable" to make a code change -

 - The server crashed multiple times a week
-- I couldn't experiment on the code on my laptop because I didn't have a local developer environment
+- I couldn't run the code on my laptop because I didn't have a local developer environment
-- Not all `Python` 3rd party libraries - the `Python` environment - in use were documented
+- Not all dependencies (`Python` & non-`Python` 3rd party libraries) in use were documented
 - The code was untested[^CAO]
-- I didn't know `Django` - the `Python` web framework in which the web application was written
+- I didn't know the `Python` web framework in which the web application was written (`Django`)
+- I didn't know anything about relational databases which the web application relies on to store data

 [^CAO]: Software tests check that code does what it was designed to do.
 They provides software engineers with guard-rails, since if an aspect of a system is well tested then you might find out if your change breaks something before you roll it out.